 The use of any tobacco product is prohibited in any building owned or operated by the Board.

 Accommodation

 Visitors with disabilities shall be accommodated as required by law.
+Individuals requesting accommodation shall contact the District ADA/504 Coordinator for assistance and guidance.
+Accommodations may include, but are not limited to, the following considerations: